niels-slotboom/notes/Submanifolds.typ

 == Decomposition of the Metric under Foliation

-In many applications such as ADM, it is essential to decompose a metric in terms of its contributions tangential and normal to the leaves of a foliation.
-In this section, we approach this decomposition from multiple angles, both from a coordinate-independent and -dependent perspective.
+In many applications such as ADM, it is essential to decompose a metric in terms of its contributions tangential and normal to the leaves of a hypersurface foliation.
+In this section, we approach this decomposition from two angles, both from a coordinate-independent and -dependent perspective.

 === Coordinate-Independent Perspective
-We begin by recalling from @sectionFoliationTangentBundleDecomposition that given a foliation $Sigma = {Sigma_t}$ of a (pseudo-)Riemannian manifold $cal(M)$, the tangent bundle can be decomposed as
+We begin by recalling from @sectionFoliationTangentBundleDecomposition that given a hypersurface foliation $Sigma = {Sigma_t}$ of a (pseudo-)Riemannian manifold $cal(M)$, the tangent bundle can be decomposed as
 $
   T cal(M) = T Sigma plus.circle N Sigma.
 $<orthoDecompFoliationTangentNormalBundles>